microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 # Examples

+### Some APIs shown in the following examples are not yet available in the prerelease version of this control.
+Please see the [Teaching Tip Sample in the XAML Sample Gallery](https://github.com/Microsoft/Xaml-Controls-Gallery/blob/w/saschule/TeachingTipSample/XamlControlsGallery/ControlPages/TeachingTipPage.xaml) for implementation examples that are accurate with the version of this control currently available through prerelease.

 The teaching tip has several states, including these notable ones.

 A teaching tip can point to a specific UI element to enhance contextual clarity of the information it is presenting.